afoote31/afoote31.github.io/_posts/2026-05-17-Concussions.md

     Bird : +sing()
 ```

+The g-formula fixes exposures rather than variables, simulating to allow for flexibility.
+The steps are:

+1. Fit a model to predict $L_1$ from baseline treatment $A_0$ using observed data.
+2. Fit a model using observed data to predict $Y$ from ($A_0, L_1, A_1$).
+3. Simulate the cohort under the desired intervention ($A_0 = 1, A_1 = 1$).
+4. With this simulated dataset, generate new values $L_1^\ast$ using the model fit in step 1.
+This allows $L_1$ to experience the full variability from $A_0 = 1$, rather than fixing it.
+5. Generate final $Y^\ast$ by first setting $A_1 = 1$ for everyone and then use the model from step 2 along with the simulated $L_1^\ast$ values.
+6. The estimated outcome from policy $A_0, L_1, A_1$ is then just $\bar{Y}^\ast$.

+Now this method seems sort of magical to me, and very non-intuitive.
+Here is my understanding of how g-formula gets around the roadblocks from above.
+In standard regression, by conditioning on $L_1$, you fix its value, preventing changes in $A_0$ from pushing it up or down and preventing the indirect effect of $A_0$ on $Y$ through $L_1$ to be measured.
+The g-formula does not hold $L_1$ fixed.
+After you set the treatment in the simulation, you generate new values for $L_1$, allowing $A_0$ to impact $Y$ further up the chain.
+Additionally, the $L_1^\ast$ values are generated from a model that only depends on $A_0$, preventing the collider bias from occurring.
+I found both introductory papers on the topic <d-cite key="gMethodsIntro1"></d-cite><d-cite key="gMethodsIntro2"></d-cite>, as well as the original monograph <d-cite key="gMethodsIntro3"></d-cite>to be helpful in building my understanding.

+Now to apply it!

 This post was meant to be an exploration of the healthy worker survivor bias and the methods that are typically used to resolve the bias.
-I'm starting the biostatistics masters program at Berkeley in a week or two, and I'm excited to learn more about TMLE and its applications from the faculty who developed it!
+A major limitation of g-formula is its vulnerability to model misspecification.
+A suite of methods that is more flexible yet still highly rigorous is TMLE.
+The math behind those methods is mystifying to me, but I'm starting the biostatistics masters program at Berkeley in a week or two, and I'm excited to learn more about TMLE from the faculty who developed it!